globalsmile/machine-learning-recommendation-system/README.md

 - Evaluate and validate the model to ensure it meets performance criteria.
 - Deploy a robust and scalable model for production use.
 ### Deliverables
-- Cleaned and processed dataset.
+- Cleaned and processed dataset (can be found in data/raw/train_data.csv).
-- Trained machine learning model.
+- Trained machine learning model (can be found in models/recommedation_model.pkl).
 - Deployment-ready model.